neman/PowerShell/README.md

 # PowerShell
-Useful power-shell scripts I'm using to automate my work
+Useful PowerShell scripts I'm using to automate my work on a daily basis.